mohamedyd/awesome_resources/ml-courses.md

 ## Machine Learning

+* [Introduction to Embedded Machine Learning by Edge Impulse](https://www.youtube.com/playlist?list=PL7VEa1KauMQqZFj_nWRfsCZNXaBbkuurG): These videos are part of the Introduction to Embedded Machine Learning course on Coursera.
+You can take the full course (including videos, reading material, tests, and projects) here: https://www.coursera.org/learn/introduction-to-embedded-machine-learning

 * [Machine Learning @ Vrije Universiteit Amsterdam](https://mlvu.github.io/): This page contains all public information about the course Machine Learning at the VU University Amsterdam.

 * [Introduction to Machine Learning by Melih Kandemir](https://melihkandemir.github.io/teaching/): Melih prepared all the material as Jupyter notebooks that show theory and implementation side by side.